rust-lang/book/second-edition/src/ch08-02-strings.md

 ### Creating a New String

-Many of the same operations available with `Vec` are available with `String` as well, starting with the `new` function to create a string, shown in Listing 8-9:
+Many of the same operations available with `Vec<T>` are available with `String` as well, starting with the `new` function to create a string, shown in Listing
+8-11:

 ```rust
 let mut s = String::new();
 ```

-<span class="caption">Listing 8-9: Creating a new, empty `String`</span>
+<span class="caption">Listing 8-11: Creating a new, empty `String`</span>

 This line creates a new empty string called `s` that we can then load data into.
 Often, we’ll have some initial data that we want to start the string with.
 For that, we use the `to_string` method, which is available on any type that implements the `Display` trait, which string literals do.
-Listing 8-10 shows two examples:
+Listing 8-12 shows two examples:

 ```rust